Yuz Museum Shanghai: About the founder

-The Yuz Museum was founded by Mr. Budi Tek, a Chinese-Indonesian entrepreneur, art philanthropist and collector.
-Mr. Budi Tek starts art collection about ten years ago.
+The Yuz Museum was founded by Budi Tek, a Chinese-Indonesian entrepreneur, art philanthropist and collector.
+Budi Tek starts art collection about ten years ago.
 He found the unique charm of art and became a serious collector.
-Mr. Budi Tek's collection began with Chinese contemporary oil paintings, especially works created from the early 1980s to the late 1990s.
+Budi Tek's collection began with Chinese contemporary oil paintings, especially works created from the early 1980s to the late 1990s.
 Now, he has established a considerable collection system of Chinese contemporary art.

 About the curator

 Wu Hung is currently chair of the Academic Committee of Yuz Museum.
 He is also the founder and director of the Center for the Art of East Asia at the University of Chicago, the Consulting Curator at the Smart Museum, and an elected member of the American Academy of Arts and Sciences.

 About Yuz foundation

 Principle: Collect the contemporary, promote the art museum movement, and actively participate in public welfare undertakings.

 Motto: Art is a lasting endurance and a gift; it is faith, hope and love of artistic life.

 Purpose: Yuz foundation is a non-profit organization.
 Since its establishment in 2007, it has been committed to enhancing the growth of contemporary artists, promoting the development of contemporary art, and actively participating in diversified art activities and projects.
-Mr. Budi Tek hopes to build a platform for the communication and development of Asian and Western contemporary art and artists.
+Budi Tek hopes to build a platform for the communication and development of Asian and Western contemporary art and artists.

 In 2018, Yuz museum and LACMA announced a cooperation that they will jointly to establish a foundation to preserve Budi Tek's denoted Chinese Contemporary Art Collection.
 The new foundation in cooperation with LACMA will manage Budi Tek's collection, and it will ensure that most of Budi Tek's collection will remain intact and permanently available for exhibitions and academic research.